MerkuR-92/proton-calendar-widgets-plus/README.md

 This repository tracks the latest Proton Calendar releases while maintaining custom widget-related changes.

-The main branch for this project is:
+The main branch for this project is `main`

-`main`

 The official Proton Calendar repository is configured as the upstream source so that future Proton releases can be integrated into this fork.